tezos-commons/baseDAO/docs/specification.md

 - The contract stores a list of proposals that can be in one of the states:
   "proposed", "ongoing", "pending flush", "accepted", "rejected", or "expired".
 - The contract forbids transferring XTZ to it on certain entrypoints.
+- The contract tracks 'stages' by counting the blocks.

 ## Roles